reserve-protocol/protocol/docs/system-design.md

 Anticipated value: `5e16` = 5% per hour
 Reasonable range: 1e15 to 1e18 (0.1% per hour to 100% per hour; or disable and set to 0)

-### `dustSupply`
+### `redemptionVirtualSupply`

 Dimension: `{qRTok}`

-The dust supply represents an amount of RToken below which the redemption throttle battery should be disengaged.
-It exists so that an RToken can eventually zero out its supply effectively.
+The redemption virtual supply is the minimum value to use to size the redemption battery.
+The redemption capacity is at least maxRedemptionCharge \* redemptionVirtualSupply.

-Anticipated value: `1e24` = $1,000,000 at $1 an RToken
+Anticipated value: `2e25` = $20,000,000 at $1 an RToken
-Reasonable range: 1e18 to 1e25
+Reasonable range: 1e21 to 1e27

 ### Governance Parameters